Font tools, tips, updates and the occasional case study 😎

 Ever wondered why everyone's handwriting is so different?
 Or how you can 'know' someones handwriting?
 Is our personality reflected in our handwriting?
 Turns out, maybe...

-Below you’ll find sample text that I use to test my fonts.
-I’ve included an ever-growing selection of character and symbol combinations to check your kerning, colliding and overall tone.
+This is the sample text that I use to test my fonts.
+These character and symbol combinations allow you to check your kerning, collisions and overall tone.

 As a font designer, you are probably very aware of the main tools that you use on a daily basis to create fonts.
 However, I'm here to recognise some of the more hidden gems that I use all through the font-creation-process.